mykeels/EfCore.Attributes/README.md

 - `[Exists]` Attribute

-When applied to an action parameter, or to a model field, ASP.NET makes sure an entry exists in the database with that parameter/field's value as its primary key.
+When applied to an action parameter, or to a model field, ASP.NET makes sure an entry exists in the database with that parameter/field's value as either its primary key, or in the specified column.

+- `[Unique]` Attribute

+When applied to an action parameter, or to a model field, ASP.NET makes sure no entry exists in the database with that parameter/field's value as either its primary key, or in the specified column.

 - `[ValidateDb]` Attribute